duyisking/rezo-react-boilerplate/docs/README_v1.md

 Added in: v1.0.0

-The port used by Webpack Dev Server, used only on development mode. `WEBPACK_PORT` mustn't be identical to `PORT`.
+The port used by Webpack Dev Server, used only on development mode.

 #### `SSR`
 [boolean]